Ortus-Solutions/TestBox/readme.md

 You can visit the TestBox documentation page to view all of its features and capabilities.
-To install TestBox just drop it in your web root as `/testbox` or create a mapping in your CFML administrator or `Application.cfc` that points to the directory you installed TestBox and create the mapping `/testbox` that points to it.
+To install TestBox just drop it in your web root as `/testbox` or create a mapping `/testbox` that points to it.

 You can also use [CommandBox](https://www.ortussolutions.com/products/commandbox) to install and leverage TestBox for commandline executions, test generations, watchers and much more: